Running Apps Locally

 To add a config var to your .env file, edit it and add a new name=value pair on a new line.

-Sometimes you may want to use the same config var in both local and Heroku environments.
+Sometimes you want to use the same config var in local and Heroku environments.

 For each config var that you want to add to your .env